 The $12,506 figure breaks down into four categories, and each maps directly to approach mismatches.

 Disengagement from feeling unheard.
-This is the Blue Ocean cost.
+This is the Natural Blue Ocean cost.
 When relationship-oriented team members feel like their input doesn't matter, they withdraw.
 They don't quit loudly.
 They quit quietly.
 They show up, do the minimum, and save their best ideas for environments that value them.

 Why Traditional Communication Training Doesn't Fix It